Deltares/hydromt/docs/user_guide/model_build.rst

 The interface is identical for each model, but the configuration file has different options (see documentation of the individual models).
 The mandatory :ref:`region <cli_region>` argument describes the region of interest.
-The build method will start by running the component in which the model grid (if applicable) is defined for the region, usually the setup_basemaps method.
+The build method will start by running the component in which the model grid (if applicable) is defined for the region, usually the `setup_basemaps` method.
 The configuration file should listing all the components that the user wants to include during the build.

-The verbosity of the log messages can be increased with `-v` for info and `-vv` for debug messages.
+..
+Tip: The verbosity of the log messages can be increased with `-v` for info and `-vv` for debug messages.

 After activating the HydroMT python environment, the HydroMT ``build`` method can be run from the command line.
 To check its options run: